-Mr. De Ghenghi is a member of Davis Polk’s Financial Institutions Group.
+Mr. De Ghenghi is a partner in Davis Polk’s Financial Institutions Group.
 His practice focuses on bank M&A, bank regulatory advice, including Dodd-Frank Act regulatory implementation, and capital markets transactions for U.S. and non-U.S. banks and other financial institutions.
-In the area of regulatory implementation, he is experienced in advising on regulatory capital issues, including Basel III, and living wills and the Volcker Rule.
+In the area of regulatory implementation, he is experienced in advising on regulatory capital issues, including Basel III, living wills and the Volcker Rule.

 He is also experienced in advising banks and other financial institutions on corporate governance and compliance matters, bank insolvency issues, government investigations and enforcement actions, cross-border collateral transactions, and clearance and settlement systems.